WebDevStudios/WDS-Twitter-Widget/readme.md

 A widget that lets you show a user's latest tweets.
 Built with developers in mind and has many filters throughout.

 There is a function for disabling the Twitter App credential fields in the widget.
-This is handy if you don't want `consumer_key`, `consumer_secret`, `access_token`, and `access_token_secret` visibile to users of the WordPress dashboard.
+This is handy if you don't want `consumer_key`, `consumer_secret`, `access_token`, and `access_token_secret` visibile to users of the WordPress dashboard, and allows you to keep it in version control.

 To disable:
 ```php